 Sitting in the car, the realisation at just how bare my face was hit me.
 Every blemish was visible, as was very wrinkle rightly earned by staring at computer screens all day.
 Seemingly noticing my unease, my Careem driver asked me if everything was alright.
-To his question I replied "Yes, I'm trying to love myself and appreciate my natural beauty."
+To his question, I replied, "Yes, I'm trying to love myself and appreciate my natural beauty."
 He did what I suppose anyone would do – stared and wished me the best of luck.
-In an attempt to calm myself down a bit, I put my girl Jess on and reminded myself of why I opted to go makeup free in the first place.
+In an attempt to calm myself down a bit, I put my girl Jess on and reminded myself of why I opted to go makeup-free in the first place.

 My Bare Face Office Debut:

 Walking into my office building, I couldn't help but notice the receptionist stare a little.
 She's used to seeing me with at least some lipstick on and I'm a fan of eye shadow.
 I smiled and told myself that she was probably just looking for my gym bag or my makeup paunch.

 My colleagues surprisingly didn't comment on my au natural visage which was nice.
 They must be used to my many experiments by now, which in the past has included trying to be a lifestyle influencer, only wearing pink for a month, and sure to fail month-long vow of silence (I lasted about 36 hours).